 - Let the potatoes cool – Hold on to the mayo.
 If you mix mayonnaise while the potatoes are hot, the mayonnaise will separate.
 Therefore, work on the other ingredients while the potatoes cool down.
 It‘s a good idea to start cooking the potatoes first to give them plenty of cooling time.

 - Gradually add mayonnaise – We all want to use less mayonnaise, but it is the main flavor so you just can‘t skimp here.
 I suggest adding just two-thirds of the mayo first, then taste to see if you want to add the rest.
-Sometimes, a sprinkle of salt can bring out the flavors you need.
+A sprinkle of salt can bring out the flavors you need.

 - Chill the potato salad before serving – Not only does it taste better, but chilling also gives time for the flavors to meld together.